Great Bear Institute

 - The unique history of British Columbia's First Nations and the Coastal Guardian Watchmen network designed to protect the unceded territories they call home.

-COngratulations to our Great Bear Fellows!
-Welcome aboard!
+Meet our Great Bear Fellows!

 The mission of the Institute for Journalism & Natural Resources (IJNR) is to advance public understanding and civic engagement about environment, natural resource, public health and development issues through better journalism.
 IJNR conducts expenses-paid, expedition-style training and professional development programs for journalists at all career stages and from all sorts and sizes of news outlets, ranging from newspapers and magazines to radio, television and online operations.